Thursday, March 4, 2010

 But back to the guitar.

-I found it interesting that basswood was the body wood of choice on this axe -- a staple on Ibanez's shred guitars for decades.
+I found it interesting that Suhr chose to go with a basswood body for this axe -- Ibanez's shred guitars have always featured basswood bodies almost exclusively.
 Basswood is a softer wood that helps to temper the shrill metallic, top-end frequencies of Floyd Rose bridges.
-The addition of a maple top tightens up the top-end a little and also provides a more stable anchor for the Gotoh Floyd's bridge stud mounts.
+The addition of a maple top on this Suhr Modern tightens up the top-end a little and also provides a more stable anchor for the Gotoh Floyd's bridge stud mounts.

-And what about that 24-fret scalloped maple fingerboard with a compound radius no less?
-Dare I say -- pure CNC perfection!
+And what about that maple 24-fret scalloped fretboard with a compound radius no less?
+Dare I say -- pure CNC and Plek perfection!

 Jumbo stainless steel frets, Sperzel locking tuners (kind of redundant in this case, except that they don't need any winding around the string posts), 5-way switch, single volume and tone, and Suhr Doug Aldrich signature humbuckers make this piece of guitar eye-candy a functioning instrument.